 EPICENTER in Counter-Strike: Global Offensive to take place on October 22–28th in Moscow

 The international esports tournament EPICENTER in Counter-Strike: Global Offensive returns to Moscow.
-The group stage is scheduled for October 22–25th, and the finals will take place on October 27–28th in the Park of Legends ice palace (previously known as VTB Ice Palace).
+The group stage is scheduled for October 22–25th, and the finals will take place on October 27–28th in the CSKA Arena (previously known as VTB Ice Palace).
 Viewers will enjoy an impressive battle of the world’s best teams, spectacular and unforgettable show, and signing sessions with professional players and casters.

 Ten teams will take part in the tournament.
 Five of them will receive direct invitations to the group stage.
 Four EPICENTER participants will be determined in regional qualifiers in Europe, CIS, Americas and Asia.
 Another team will get a Wild Card invitation from organizers.
 The tournament’s prize pool is $300,000.